 - We take personal offense and feel personally disrespected when our children are disobedient.
 It’s as though whatever they are doing, they are doing TO us.
 But, their actions don’t always revolve around us.
 They are their own persons with their own feelings, thoughts, responses, etc. Their actions reflect them, not us.

 - We feel superior and therefore entitled to take out our frustrations, anger, and insecurities on a child.
+Just as domestic abusers feel superior to their victims, or violent state employees feel superior to those under their charge, many parents have adopted a superiority complex as it relates to children.
 This ideology has been transferred from one generation to the next, and has no basis.
 In fact, one could argue that it is the child who is superior in spiritual and social intelligence.

 - And, we care a great deal about the opinions of others.
 We want other parents, and adults we may not even really know or like, to fawn over the behavior of our children.
 We fear being embarrassed and thought of as a “bad parent” because of our child’s tantrum or blatant disobedience.